 UDP LoadBalanced VPN using DNS¶

 Create VPN Gateways from Gateways Page.
 Make sure you have VPN Access option Enabled and Enabled ELB option is No .

 - Select cloud type and account (Currently only supported on AWS)

-- Enter the hosted zone name ( This must exist in your AWS Route53)
+- Enter the hosted zone name ( This must exist prior in your AWS Route53)

-- VPN Service name is a unique identifier fot the Loadbalancer.
-For example a service name “vpn1” and hosted zone “aviatrix.com” will create a DNS entry “vpn.aviatrix.com”
+- VPN Service name is a unique identifier for the Loadbalancer.
+For example a service name “vpn1” and hosted zone “aviatrix.com” will create a DNS entry “vpn1.aviatrix.com”

 - Hit “OK” and this creates the UDP LoadBalancer

 Add VPN Users. a.
 Add VPN Users directly to the LoadBalancer by going to OpenVPN®->VPN Users page b.
 In the VPC ID/LB /DNS select the loadbalancer created in Step 2. (“Example:vpn.aviatrix.com”) c.
 Populate the username and email fields and the VPN user is created

 (Optional) Edit DNS LoadBalancer a.
 You can add or delete gateways to the load balancer after it has been created

 OpenVPN is a registered trademark of OpenVPN Inc.